UPPMAX/R-matlab-julia-HPC/docs/advanced/evaluation.md

         - I can explain how Julia/MATLAB/R code makes use of thread parallelism
         - I can explain the results of a correct benchmark
         - I can explain the results of an incorrect benchmark
+        - I can explain the difference between a CPU and a GPU
+        - I can use GPUs with R
+        - I can use GPUs with MATLAB
+        - I can use GPUs with Julia
+        - I can check if an ML package is installed with a module
+        - I can run an ML code with R

     Coding scheme: